Covered Bridges

 Although the exact date of this bridge is unknown, it is estimated to be around 1875.
 Restored in 1998, the Wright or Cerl Bridge is one of the 23 covered bridges that can be found in Washington County.

-It was designated as a historic bridge by the Washington County History & Landmarks Foundation.
+Wright Bridge was designated as a historic bridge by the Washington County History & Landmarks Foundation.

-The bridge was placed on the National Register of Historic Places in 1979.
+Wright Bridge was placed on the National Register of Historic Places in 1979.

 Located at: N40 09.546 W80 02.918 - WGCB #38-63-30